cmd-ntrf/mc20/README.md

 ## what is missing?

-- DNS records
-- Login SSH Hostkeys
 - Replacing hostnames by tags to identify instance role in the cluster
+- SSL certificates copying to [to be determined] instances
+-